jamesvdinh/clinicaltrialsgov-mcp-server/README.md

 **A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) Server providing a robust, developer-friendly interface to the official [ClinicalTrials.gov REST API](https://clinicaltrials.gov/api/v2/docs).**

-This server encapsulates the complexity of the underlying API, exposing its functionality through a set of well-defined, easy-to-use LLM tools.
-The primary goal is to enable seamless interaction with clinical trial data for research, analysis, and application development.
+This MCP server provides LLM tools to search and retrieve studies from the ClinicalTrials.gov database.
+Allowing seamless interaction with clinical trial data for research and analysis.

 ## 📋 Table of Contents